 Architects are highly trained professionals who translate your ideas and aspirations into 3D form.
 They can visualise your reconfigured spaces and see beyond the current finishes and flooring.
 Plus, you have the reassurance that the technical, legal, safety and structural aspects of a project have been thoroughly investigated and complied with.

 Architects are also adept at running and managing building contracts on site and can demystify the legal complexities of building regulations.

 A RIBA-trained architect can draw up all the plans, technical and to scale, to accompany your Planning Permission application.
-We are experts in dealing with applications within conservation areas and Areas of Outstanding Natural Beauty (AONB) and we work in partnership with The Heritage Advisory on historic and heritage Listed buildings.
+We are experts in dealing with applications within conservation areas and Areas of Outstanding Natural Beauty (AONB) and we work in partnership with specialist heritage consultants on historic and heritage Listed buildings.
 We are experienced Planning Architects.

 You cannot legally call yourself an Architect unless you have completed degree-level training of 5 years and a minimum of 2 years practical training affiliated to an architectural practice.
 Architects sit professional exams to qualify.